What is Kiwix?

 «What’s the point of an offline reader?
 Everybody is online 24/7 anyway!»

 This is what you may think if you are earning a reasonable salary and live in a developed country with a strong democracy.
-But this is not reality for everyone: More than half of the world’s population still does not have access to the Internet.
+But this is not reality for everyone: More than half of the world’s population -four billion people – still does not have access to the Internet.

 The main reasons for this are:

-- ICT infrastructure: In developing countries and in rural areas internet access is often slow, unreliable, or not available at all.
-This may also be the case in periods of natural desasters, uprisings, or war.
+- Infrastructure: in many countries and in rural areas, internet access is often slow, unreliable, or not available at all.
+This may also happen because of natural disasters, or war.

-- Affordability: Many People with low or no income simply cannot afford internet access.
+- Affordability: many people with low or no income simply cannot afford to pay for data.

-The KIWIX project aims to make online content accessible for people without online access, regardless of the reason.
-Founded more than 10 years ago by Emmanuel Engelhart, this project now provides a complete suite of software components to convert websites like Wikipedia, Wiktionary, WikiVoyage, Project Gutenberg, and Stack Exchange into content packages and to read them on almost any device.
+The Kiwix project aims to make online content accessible for people without online access, regardless of the reason.
+Founded more than 10 years ago by Emmanuel Engelhart and Renaud Gaudin, this project now provides a complete suite of software components to compress whole websites like Wikipedia, Project Gutenberg, and Stack Exchange into content packages.
+These are then stored locally and can be read on almost any device.

-KIWIX is a non-profit organisation and has the legal status of an association («Verein») in Switzerland.
-Our software is available for free.
-The work we do is partially provided by volunteers, partially funded by grants from several foundations like Wikimedia, Orange Foundation, and others.
+Kiwix is a non-profit organisation and is based in Switzerland.
+Our software is open-source available for free.
+The work we do is partially provided by volunteers, partially funded by individual donations, and grants from foundations.